pattytonyoneill/archeology-company/README.md

   - As a first time user, I would like to be able to easily navigate through the site to find content that I need and want to see.
   - As a first time user, I would like to be able to find information on the services of the company.
   - As a first time user, I would like to be able to locate the social media links for the company to determine how trusted and known they are.
+  - As a first time user, I would like to be able to look at Frequently Asked Questions and get some answers.

 - _Returning Visitor Goals_
   - As a returning visitor, I would like to know the laws regarding archeology in Ireland.
-  - As a returning visitor, I would like to know the role of the archeologist in the company and why it is important.
   - As a returning visitor, I would like to know how to contact the company regarding pricing.

 ## Languages Used: